jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 * I add a comment

   .. code-block:: python
-    :lineno-start: 40
+    :lineno-start: 39
-    :emphasize-lines: 2
+    :emphasize-lines: 8

     # NOTES
-    # False is NOT True
     # True is True
     # True is an integer
     # True is a boolean
+    # True is NOT False
+    # False is False
+    # False is an integer
+    # False is a boolean
+    # False is NOT True

+    # Exceptions seen
+    # AssertionError

 ----